 - Apps like Waze crowdsource data from users about traffic congestion and potholes.
 A recent partnership with Esri could make this data available to cities in real time.

-- Many cities have rolled out 311-style apps to give citizens information about government services and also to allow citizens to submit service requests to fix problems in their community.
+- Many cities have rolled out apps and websites to give citizens information about government services and also to allow citizens to submit service requests to fix problems in their community.

 - Real Life Example: Portland, Oregon and some other cities like Atlanta, Austin, Oakland, and Raleigh allow cyclists to log the stress of their rides which can then be aggregated into a map to help other riders find low-stress routes (and potentially to help cities improve the high stress routes).